All Episodes Plain Text Favourite

 You would say, Father, forgive me for I have sinned.

-You're gonna try your very best not to do this again.
+You're going to try your very best not to do this again.

-Um, if it's a long one, he may tell you to say the rosary.
+If it's a long one, he might tell you to say the Rosary.

-And then he will recite a prayer, and then he will end it by blessing you and saying, Te absolvo, you are absolved.
+And then he will recite a prayer, and then he will end it by blessing you and saying, Te absolvo.

 Now, he doesn't really know if you're absolved, because ultimately he's just an intermediary.